sysal-bruce-publication/ROMP/src/offline_scheme/README.md

 | ... | ...   | ...    | ...   | ...    | ...   | ...     |
 | -1  | 0     | 0      | 0     | 0      | 0     | 0       |

-Note that the column name should be same as above table, i.e. `id, x_pos, y_pos, z_pos, p_flag, volts, weights`:
+Note that the column name should be same as above table, i.e. `id,x_pos,y_pos,z_pos,p_flag,volts,weights`:
 * id: Sensor node ID
 * x_pos: The x-coordinate of the sensor node (cm)
 * y_pos: The y-coordinate of the sensor node (cm)